markusheimerl/grad/README.md

 - ✓ Pow

 Note:
-Only EXP,LOG,MATMUL,HADAMARD and RESHAPE seem fundamental...
+Only ADD,EXP,LOG,MATMUL and RESHAPE seem fundamental...

 1. HADAMARD (as we already saw):
 ```c